konflux-ci/e2e-tests/magefiles/rulesengine/readme.md

  met by the CI job the test should execute with a different set of ginkgo label filters.
 So you will see a mixture of the Any/All/None conditional filters

- The first rule's logic is: WHEN EITHER RepoName equals release-service-catalog AND NOT pr paired OR RepoName equals release-service-catalog
- AND is a rehearse job AND NOT pr paired THEN run ginkgo with release-pipelines label filter
+ The first rule's logic is: WHEN RepoName equals release-service-catalog AND EITHER NOT pr paired OR is a rehearse job THEN run ginkgo with release-pipelines label filter

  The second rule's logic is: WHEN RepoName equals release-service-catalog AND pr is paired AND NOT a rehearse job THEN run ginkgo with release-pipelines && !fbc-tests label filters